Request demo

 Who is involved in NDC?

 Companies involved in the process of developing the NDC standard and related services such as One Order are airlines, GDSs, travel management companies, online travel agencies, midoffice providers and aggregators.
-All of them contribute to the development of the NDC standard in a collaborative approach.
+All of them contribute to the development of the NDC standard through a collaborative approach.

 NDC State of Develeopment

 Where is NDC today?
 NDC is work in progress.
 There are several aspects currently being discussed in workgroups.
-The discussions evolve around
+The discussions evolve around:

 • Direct sales